-Candidates rejected from their target schools during round 1 have two options for continuing to pursue their MBA dreams.
+Candidates rejected from business school during round 1 have two options for continuing to pursue their MBA dreams.

 Option 1: Apply to additional schools during round 2.

 If now is really the ideal time for you to get an MBA (see our advice on this here) or if you were shooting for the stars with your round 1 list, you should consider altering your strategy and submitting additional applications during round 2.
-Round 2 is a very viable option!
+Round 2 (or potentially round 3) is a very viable option!

 Follow these 3 key pieces of advice: